Raseiniai: After World War I

 When Lithuania regained Independence in 1918, Raseiniai became a district capital.

 During World War II, Raseiniai was virtually ruined – approximately 90% of the buildings were destroyed.
 One survivor of the war is the Church of the Ascension of the Virgin Mary, which was built in 1782.
 The remains of the 17th–18th century monastery buildings also serve as a monument of Renaissance architecture.

 Tourists invariably pause at The Samogitian statue in the central town square.
 The sculpture serves as a symbol of the Samogitia ethnographical zone – a strong man resolutely stepping forward after having tamed a bear (an allusion to the 1831 Rebellion).
 On the sides of the base there are three bas-reliefs depicting the struggle against Tsarist oppression.
 The sculpture, which is the work of Vincas Grybas (1890–1941), was erected in Raseiniai in 1933–1934.

 World War II

 In June 1941, near Raseiniai, roughly 20 Kliment Voroshilov tanks (KVs) of the Soviet 3rd Mechanized Corps met the assault of the 6th Panzer Division, with approximately 100 vehicles.
-A single KV-2 tank managed to hold off the German advance for a full day while being pummeled by a variety of antitank weapons, until finally the KV-2 ran out of ammunition and was knocked out.
+A single KV-1 tank managed to hold off the German advance for a full day while being pummeled by a variety of antitank weapons, until finally the KV-1 ran out of ammunition and was knocked out.
 Raseiniai was captured on 23 June 1941 by troops of the German Army Group North.
-On 25 July 1941, the city was placed under the administration of the newly created Reichskommissariat Ostland.
+On 25 July 1941, the town was placed under the administration of the newly created Reichskommissariat Ostland.
+On July 29 1941, 257 people (254 Jews, 3 Lithuanian communists) were killed.
 Raseiniai was recaptured on 9 August 1944 by Soviet troops of the 3rd Belorussian Front in the course of the Kaunas Offensive.